-If we are unable to implement a valid compliance mechanism for cross-border personal information transfers, we may face increased exposure to regulatory actions, substantial fines and injunctions against processing or transferring personal information from Europe.
-Inability to import personal information from Europe to the United States may significantly and negatively impact our business operations, including by lowering sales on our platform due to the difficultly of establishing a lawful basis for personal information transfers out of Europe, or requiring us to increase our data processing capabilities in Europe or elsewhere at significant expense.
+If we are unable to implement a valid compliance mechanism for cross-border personal information transfers, we may face increased exposure to regulatory actions, substantial fines and injunctions against processing or transferring personal information from Europe or elsewhere.
+Inability to import personal information from other jurisdictions to the United States may significantly and negatively impact our business operations, including by lowering sales on our platform due to the difficultly of establishing a lawful basis for personal information transfers out of Europe or other jurisdictions, or requiring us to increase our data processing capabilities in Europe or elsewhere at significant expense.